Wearing a Rib Belt

-A rib belt is an elastic strap that may help reduce pain from chest muscle strain or rib fracture.
-The belt limits motion in the chest and can help relieve pain from the chest wall and ribs.
-However, if worn too long, the rib belt can sometimes cause pneumonia or other problems.
+A rib belt is an elastic strap.
+It may help reduce pain from chest muscle strain or rib fracture.
+The belt limits motion in the chest.
+It can help relieve pain from the chest wall and ribs.
+But, if worn too long, the rib belt may cause pneumonia or other problems.
 This is because it reduces the air flow into your lungs.
+You can help prevent this problem by doing the breathing exercises below.

 Call 911 if you have: